-- Brent L. Salerno Co-Owner Co-Owner of Questroyal Fine Art and son of Louis M. Salerno, shares his father’s passion for collecting American paintings.
+- Brent L. Salerno Co-Owner Co-Owner of Questroyal Fine Art and son of Louis M. Salerno, Brent shares his father’s passion for collecting American paintings.
 During Questroyal’s early years, Brent worked part-time at the gallery and invested his own capital for the acquisition of paintings while completing his education.
 Since graduating from the Rothman Institute at Fairleigh Dickinson University with a BA in entrepreneurial studies, Brent has worked full-time alongside his father, helping Questroyal mature into the leading American art gallery it is today.
 Brent and his wife Charlotte live in Tappan, New York, with their daughters Natalie and Addison, and are active collectors with a focus on the Hudson River School.

 - Chloe Heins Director As the daughter of a fine arts photographer, Chloe was exposed to the art world at an early age, attending events and classes at the Museum of Fine Arts, Boston.
 She earned a dual BA in painting and French from Fordham University before coming to Questroyal in 2003.
 With an extensive knowledge of American paintings and expertise in American Modernism, Chloe has served as Questroyal’s director for over a decade.

 - Nina Sangimino Assistant Director Nina joined Questroyal Fine Art in 2011 as research associate.
 She studied art history at the University at Albany and earned a master’s degree in the same field from Pratt Institute.
 Prior to joining Questroyal, Nina interned at the Albany Institute of History & Art and the Brooklyn Museum, and was collections coordinator at the Putnam History Museum and curatorial apprentice at the Suffolk County Vanderbilt Museum.

 - Pavla Berghen-Wolf Research Associate Pavla received her BA in art history from Brandeis University, with a minor in French.
 Prior to joining Questroyal, she worked as an intern at the American Federation of Arts, the Rose Art Museum, and the Whitney Museum of American Art.
 Pavla brings her enthusiasm for research and interest in American Modernism, which was inspired by an undergraduate class on Georgia O’Keeffe.